syncfusion-content/winui-docs/winui/Scheduler/LoadOnDemand.md

 ## Load On Demand for recurring appointment

-The scheduler will add the occurrences of recurrence series based on the visible date range, you can use the `RecurrenceHelper.GetRecurrenceDateTimeCollection` to compare and load the recurrence appointment on demand in the `ItemsSource`.
+The scheduler will add the occurrences of recurrence series based on the visible date range, you can use the `RecurrenceHelper.GetRecurrenceDateTimeCollection` to compare and load the recurrence appointment on-demand in the `ItemsSource.`

 The recurrence appointment should be added to the Scheduler `ItemsSource` until the date of recurrence ends.

 If `RecurrenceRule` added with count or end date, you can use the `RecurrenceHelper.GetRecurrenceDateTimeCollection` method to get the recurrence date collection and compare recursive dates in the current visible date range.
-Then add the recurrence appointment in the scheduler `ItemsSource`.
-If the recursive dates are in the current visible date range.
+Then, add the recurrence appointment in the scheduler `ItemsSource.` If the recursive dates are in the current visible date range.

 If the `RecurrenceRule` is added without an end date, then the recurrence appointment should be added in the scheduler `ItemsSource` when all the visible dates changed from the recurrence start date.